laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 We can lay out the options both players have and the resulting damage (rounded to the nearest multiple of 5 damage) in a table [^2].
 The rows are the attacker's options and the columns are the defender's options.
 Positive numbers are damage given by the original attacker, and negative numbers are damage given by the defender (like if the defender landed an attack in retaliation).
+This table is called a "strategic form" or "normal form" of a game.

 |                 | Stand   | Duck        | Jab  | Slow move |
 |:-----           |:--------|:------      |:-----|:-----     |